 Every year, I pick a big bag of elderberries and pop them in the freezer, ready for this elderberry cordial recipe.
 It's really easy to make, and sweetened with just a little honey.
-It's also virtually free to make (if you pick your own elderberries), and tastes delicious.
+It's also virtually free to make (if you forage your own elderberries), and tastes delicious.

 Why make elderberry cordial?